 Now that you know these examples of toxic positivity, you may realize that you have probably used some of these slogans or made such comments before while unaware they were harmful.
 Since many people experience and engage in it, it is important to learn how to avoid toxic positivity in yourself and from others.

 Reasons Why Toxic Positivity is Harmful

 Whether you are the one who is inflicting it on yourself and others or another person is, there are many dangers and risks of toxic positivity.
 Some of the reasons why toxic positivity is harmful and dangerous are that;

 - Denying your problems could worsen them

 Ignoring or hiding your true feelings in favor of pretending to be happy is a sign of toxic positivity.
 Most people deny their negative feelings and problems when trying to become more positive.
-But seeing the good side of things does not mean the bad side ceases to exist.
+But seeing the good side of things does not mean that the bad side ceases to exist.

 As time passes and you don’t address your problems, this toxic positivity will worsen your already bad situation.
 For instance, if you are a victim of domestic abuse and are choosing to only see the positive side of your abuser or the situation, it could be counterproductive.

 Denying your problems could also result in mental health issues because of bottling up your feelings or you might start having avoidance behaviors such as sleeping too much or watching TV excessively to escape reality.

 You Might Also Like: 10 Ways to Cope When Everything Feels Heavy and Overwhelming